hchiam/code-explorer/README.md

 ### Steps

+Different from semantic code search because also proactively checks error logs, tries combinations, and checks results (at least tries to, in a sandbox).

 1. get goal
 2. get embeddings of props/actions
 3. get embeddings so it can get ideas of combos to try: